Unsubscribe at anytime. We send 1-2 emails per week or less.

 C. To protect and enhance the natural environment including the conservation of natural features, land and energy.

-The proposal endangers the natural environment by not providing a science-based raptor buffer zone to protect Belmar Park wildlife as cited in (A) above.
+The proposal endangers the natural environment by not providing a science-based raptor buffer zone to protect Belmar Park’s wildlife habitat as cited in (A) above.

 D. To provide for a range of housing types and costs to meet the current and future needs of the citizens of the City.

-The proposal does not provide a range of housing including urgently needed low-income housing.
+The proposal does not provide a range of housing.
+No urgently needed low-income housing is included.
 It only provides widely available market-priced luxury housing.
+It also only provides rental housing.
+No owner-occupied housing is included.

 E. To promote the orderly development and redevelopment of land within the City of Lakewood.